th-nuernberg/usermgmt/docker/README.md

 - This is accomplished via this [script](./slurm-docker-cluster/add_slurm_data.sh) If changes/addition of slurmdb data are required then make changes there.
   You need to build the docker file again to provide the docker container with its new version.
-  See 1. step above.
-So the 3. step above applies this version to the slurmdb at runtime finally.

 ## Git clone of slurm-docker-cluster folder
 The [folder for slurm cluster](./slurm-docker-cluster) came from git clone